Lance Johnson: Career

 Johnson was born in Cincinnati, Ohio.
 After graduating from Princeton High School, he completed his education at the University of South Alabama.
 The St. Louis Cardinals drafted him in 6th round of the 1984 amateur draft.
 In 1986, he led the Class AA Arkansas Travelers with 82 runs, 129 hits, 6 triples, and a league-leading 49 stolen bases.
 At the age of 24, Johnson broke into the big leagues on July 10, 1987.
 Johnson, playing for the Louisville Redbirds, was the 1987 American Association Most Valuable Player.
 From 1988 to 1995 Johnson played for the Chicago White Sox.

 Johnson is the only player in the history of Major League Baseball to lead both the American League and the National League in hits, and he did it in back-to-back seasons.
 He led the American League in hits in 1995 for the White Sox, and he led the National League in hits in 1996 for the Mets.

 From 1991 through 1994, Johnson led the American League in triples, becoming the first player in Major League history to lead his league in triples for four consecutive years.
 In 1996, he led the National League in triples, becoming the third player in history to lead both leagues in triples (Sam Crawford and Brett Butler being the first two).

-Also one of three major leaguers (the other two are Joe Carter and Steve Sax) to lead both leagues in at bats two consecutive years.
-The Chicago White Sox in 1995 and with the New York Mets in 1996, making him the only major leaguer to lead both leagues in at bats, hits and triples.
+Johnson is also one of three major leaguers (the other two are Joe Carter and Steve Sax) to lead both leagues in at bats two consecutive years (with the Chicago White Sox in 1995 and with the New York Mets in 1996), making him the only major leaguer to lead both leagues in at bats, hits and triples.